kb-dk/solr-and-snippets/exporters/jura/README.md

 ## Introduction

-This directory contains what is needed for storing and accessing trykkefrihedens-skrifter  (TFS) stuff in an eXist DB
+This directory contains what is needed for storing and accessing  Lovforarbejder (jura) stuff in an eXist DB

 ## The stuff

-* [solrize.xsl](./solrize.xsl) generates a SOLR add document making an index for text searching in ADL
+* [solrize.xsl](./solrize.xsl) generates a SOLR add document making an index for text searching in text-service
 * [present.xq](./present.xq) is retrieving
   piece of XML from the store given the name of the file and the xml:id of the fragment.
 Call it like this